sunilvb/stellar-bank/README.md

 4. Open another account and transfer 100 XLM from the first
 5. View account details and blalances

-First things first - download the SDK from https://github.com/stellar/java-stellar-sdk
+## First things first

+download the SDK from https://github.com/stellar/java-stellar-sdk to your local file system

 notice that this a jar file that needs to be imported into your local Maven repo.

+## Import the jar into Maven repo

 Use the following command to import the SDK jar file into your Maven repo: